Sophie's Journey Chapter 6

 “The water is just a road, Marianne,” Sophie said, her voice dropping into the low, steady tone she used for skittish horses.
 “It is no different than the path to the market, only wider.
 Hold onto Emma’s hand.
 Do not look down.
 Look at the light on the mast.”

-She ushered them onto the gangplank.
-The wood yielded slightly under their weight.
-Sophie stepped onto the deck.
-She turned back toward the city.
-The lights of Copenhagen were a glittering line.
-They stood against the dark bulk of Denmark.
-A final horizon.
-A closing door.
+She led them onto the gangplank.
+The wood bent a little under their weight.
+Sophie stepped onto the deck and looked back at the city.
+The lights of Copenhagen shone in a line against the darkness.

 Sophie spent the night perched on a rough coil of rope.
 She anchored Otto in the crook of her arm.
 The other children sought warmth beneath a single weighted quilt.
 They tangled their limbs together.